 Artistic and Managing Director

 Anna Johnson is founding Artistic and Managing Director of Cadence Theatre Company and is a graduate of Sarah Lawrence College, where she holds a B.A. in theatre and dance.
 She is a co-founder of Richmond’s award-winning Firehouse Theatre Project, Company Artist for Company of Fools (COF) in Hailey, Idaho, and the founding Artistic Director of St. Thomas Playhouse in Sun Valley, Idaho.
-Most recently she directed the Richmond premiere of David Lindsay-Abaire’s Good People and the Virginia premiere of Stephen Karam’s award-winning Sons of the Prophet (RTCC nomination Best Play and Best Director: Cadence Theatre Company in partnership with Virginia Repertory Theatre).
+Most recently she directed the Richmond premieres of Lisa D’Amour’s Detroit and David Lindsay-Abaire’s Good People, and the Virginia premiere of Stephen Karam’s award-winning Sons of the Prophet (RTCC nomination Best Play and Best Director: Cadence Theatre Company in partnership with Virginia Repertory Theatre).
 Favorite Richmond directing credits include Next Fall (Richmond Triangle Players); Blue Ridge Mountain Christmas (2012 RTCC Nomination Best Locally Developed Work: Virginia Rep); Kimberly Akimbo (2012 RTCC Nomination Best Play and Best Director: Cadence Theatre Company in Partnership with Virginia Repertory Theatre); Fool for Love (2010 RTCC nomination Best Play: Cadence Theatre Company),The Fantasticks, Oleanna and Godspell (2011 RTCC nomination Best Musical: Cadence Theatre Company); A Doll’s House (2010 RTCC nomination Best Ensemble Acting: Henley Street Theatre); My Children!
 My Africa!
 (1997 Phoebe nomination Best Play: Theatre IV) and A Devil Inside (Theatre IV); And Then They Came for Me: Remembering the World of Anne Frank (Jewish Family Theatre); Tone Clusters (Firehouse Theatre Project).
 Acting credits include roles in Steel Magnolias, Rabbit Hole, Sight Unseen and Bus Stop (COF).
 Anna also serves on the Board of Directors of the Campfire Foundation in Boise, Idaho.
 Since Cadence’s inception she has also been involved in areas of educational programming, production, marketing, volunteer recruitment and management, publicity management, development and administration.

 Director of Education